boots-edu/textbook/source/original/week4.md

 __Classes__  allow us to combine data and methods into a grouping or  _class_  and use that grouping as a data type in our programs\.

-Now let’s return to our rectangle class:
+Now let's return to our rectangle class:

 We made all of the member variables \(properties\) public for simplicity\, but now we cannot change the internal representation\.

 Making members private  _hides_  them from everything outside the class making them inaccessible\.

-Let’s rewrite this class making our point members private\.
+Let's rewrite this class making our point members private\.

 class Rectangle\{